Agentic AI explained: what business leaders need to know before buying anything

 Gwinyai Makuto

-Agentic AI for business is the most significant operational shift since cloud software.
-Here's what it is, why most early attempts fall short, and how to think about it before you spend a dollar.
+Agentic AI is the biggest operational shift since cloud software.
+Here's what it actually is, why most early attempts fizzle, and how to think about it before you spend a dollar.

 Agentic AI explained: what business leaders need to know before buying anything

-Agentic AI is the most significant shift in how businesses operate since cloud software.
-Here's what it actually is, why most early attempts fall short, and how to think about it before you spend a dollar.
+Agentic AI is the biggest shift in how businesses run since cloud software showed up.
+Here's what it actually is, why most early attempts fizzle, and how to think about it before you spend a dollar.

 Key takeaways

-• Agentic AI refers to autonomous systems that plan, reason, and act across tools and workflows to achieve goals with minimal human oversight, which is a fundamentally different category from generative AI.
+• Agentic AI means autonomous systems that plan, reason, and act across your tools to get a job done with barely any hand-holding.
+That's a different animal from the generative AI you've probably already tried.

-• According to a PwC survey of 300 senior executives, 79% say AI agents are already being adopted inside their companies, with 66% reporting measurable productivity gains where adoption has taken hold.
+• I was looking at a PwC survey of 300 senior executives and the adoption numbers are striking: 79% say AI agents are already running inside their companies, and 66% are seeing real productivity gains where it's taken hold.
+Translation: your competitors aren't waiting.

-• The organizations seeing the highest return are not the ones with the most tools.
+• The businesses getting the best returns aren't the ones with the most tools.
 They're the ones that mapped their workflows before they bought anything.

-In 1913, Henry Ford didn't invent the automobile.
-He invented the moving assembly line, a system where each station did one thing, passed its output to the next, and the whole machine coordinated without a foreman standing between every step.
+Back in 1913, Henry Ford didn't invent the automobile.
+He invented the moving assembly line: a system where each station did one thing, passed its work to the next, and the whole machine coordinated itself without a foreman standing between every step.
 Output multiplied.
-Labor costs per unit fell.
-Competitors who kept building cars one at a time couldn't close the gap.
+Cost per car dropped.
+Competitors still building cars one at a time simply couldn't catch up.

-We're at a structurally similar moment with agentic AI for business.
-The technology isn't new in the way a gadget is new.
-It's a new organizational principle: work that used to require a human to initiate, route, and complete each step can now be handled by systems that reason about the goal and coordinate the steps themselves.
-The businesses that understand this first, and redesign accordingly, will be very difficult to catch.
+I think we're at a strikingly similar moment with agentic AI.
+This isn't new the way a gadget is new.
+It's a new way of organizing work: stuff that used to need a human to kick off, route, and finish every step can now be handled by systems that understand the goal and coordinate the steps themselves.
+The businesses that get this first, and redesign around it, are going to be really hard to catch.

-Most leaders I speak with know something has shifted.
-What they're less clear on is what agentic AI actually is, how it differs from the AI tools they've already tried, and what separates a genuine deployment from a well-marketed demo.
-That's what this article is for.
+Most owners I talk to can feel that something has shifted.
+What's fuzzier is what agentic AI actually is, how it's different from the AI tools they've already tried, and what separates a real deployment from a slick demo.
+So let's clear that up.

-AWS defines agentic AI as an autonomous AI system that can act independently to achieve pre-determined goals.
-Thomson Reuters frames it as AI that can plan and execute complex tasks across multiple systems, making decisions, using various tools and APIs, and performing sequences of actions without continuous human guidance.
-The University of Cincinnati distills it to three hallmarks: autonomy, reasoning, and adaptable planning.
+Let me give you the grounded version.
+AWS defines agentic AI as an autonomous system that acts on its own to hit a goal you set.
+Thomson Reuters describes it as AI that can plan and carry out complex tasks across multiple systems, making decisions and using tools and APIs without you guiding every move.
+And the University of Cincinnati boils it down to three traits: autonomy, reasoning, and adaptable planning.

-Put those together in plain terms: a generative AI tool responds when you ask it something.
-An agentic AI system pursues a goal.
-You tell it what you want accomplished.
-It figures out the steps, uses the tools available to it, monitors its own progress, and adjusts when conditions change.
-The human is in the loop at the level of goals and oversight, not at the level of every individual task.
+Here's what that means in plain language.
+A generative AI tool answers when you ask it something.
+An agentic AI system chases a goal.
+You tell it what you want done, and it figures out the steps, uses the tools it has, watches its own progress, and adjusts when things change.
+You stay in the loop at the level of goals and oversight, not every little task.

-MIT Sloan adds an important nuance: the most capable agentic systems involve multiple specialized agents coordinating together, a reasoning agent, a retrieval agent, an execution agent, each with narrow expertise, orchestrated toward a shared outcome.
-This is less like a single smart assistant and more like a well-run team where each member knows their role.
+What I find genuinely interesting is a nuance MIT Sloan points out: the most capable agentic setups use several specialized agents working together, a reasoning agent, a retrieval agent, an execution agent, each with a narrow job, all pointed at one outcome.
+It's less like a single clever assistant and more like a well-run team where everybody knows their role.

 Why the tools most businesses have tried haven't worked

-The most common entry point for AI in small and mid-sized businesses is a subscription: ChatGPT Plus for the team, an AI feature bundled into the CRM, a writing assistant built into the project management tool.
-These are generative AI features, not agentic systems.
-They augment individual tasks within a workflow.
+The usual first step into AI for a small business is a subscription: ChatGPT Plus for the team, an AI feature tucked into the CRM, a writing assistant inside the project management tool.
+Those are generative AI features, not agentic systems.
+They speed up individual tasks inside a workflow.
 They don't connect the workflows themselves.

-The result is a familiar frustration.
-Someone uses AI to draft a proposal faster.
-Someone else uses it to summarize a meeting.
-A third person uses it to write a job post.
-Each of those is a real productivity gain for one person on one task.
-But the data still doesn't flow from the CRM to the proposal to the project record automatically.
-The handoffs still require a human.
-The administrative overhead is still there, just slightly compressed.
-You've made individuals marginally faster inside a broken system, which is meaningfully different from fixing the system.
+And that's where the familiar frustration comes from.
+Someone drafts a proposal faster.
+Someone else summarizes a meeting.
+A third person writes a job post.
+Each one is a genuine win for one person on one task.
+But the data still doesn't flow from the CRM to the proposal to the project record on its own.
+The handoffs still need a human.
+The admin overhead is still there, just squeezed a little.
+You've made people slightly faster inside a broken system, which is a very different thing from fixing the system.

-The second approach I see often is what I'd call the ambitious pilot: a company hires a contractor or buys an enterprise AI platform to build something specific, a chatbot for customer service, an AI that scores inbound leads.
-These pilots sometimes work well in isolation.
-But they stall when it comes time to connect them to the surrounding workflow.
-The chatbot can answer common questions, but it can't update the CRM record, create a follow-up task, and flag the account for review without a human bridging those systems.
-The AI sits at the edge of the workflow rather than running through it.
-Most AI projects fail for exactly this reason: the technology was real, but the workflow underneath it wasn't mapped or connected.
+The second pattern I see is the ambitious pilot: a company hires a contractor or buys an enterprise AI platform to build one specific thing, a customer-service chatbot, an AI that scores inbound leads.
+These sometimes work great on their own.
+But they stall the moment it's time to connect them to the surrounding workflow.
+The chatbot can answer common questions, but it can't update the CRM, create a follow-up task, and flag the account for review without a human bridging those systems.
+The AI ends up sitting at the edge of the workflow instead of running through it.
+Most AI projects fail for exactly this reason: the technology was real, but the workflow underneath it was never mapped or connected.

-A third pattern is buying an "agentic" platform because the category is attracting serious attention right now.
-MarketsandMarkets projects the agentic AI market will grow from $7.06 billion in 2025 to $93.2 billion by 2032, a 44.6% compound annual growth rate.
-That kind of growth attracts vendors, and not all of them are selling what the label says.
-A platform with an "agent" feature that still requires a human to trigger every action, review every output, and manually push results to the next system is not agentic AI.
+The third pattern is buying an "agentic" platform because the category is hot right now.
+And it is hot: MarketsandMarkets projects the agentic AI market will grow from $7.06 billion in 2025 to $93.2 billion by 2032, a 44.6% compound annual growth rate.
+Money like that attracts vendors, and not all of them are selling what the label promises.
+A platform with an "agent" feature that still needs a human to trigger every action, check every output, and push results to the next system by hand isn't agentic AI.
 It's generative AI with better marketing.
-Buying it doesn't change your operational architecture.
+Buying it doesn't change how your business runs.
 It just changes your invoice.
+For you, the practical lesson is to test the claim: ask a vendor exactly which actions the system takes on its own, end to end.

-Here's where I'd push back on how most leaders frame this decision.
+Let me push back on how most owners frame this decision.
 The question isn't "which agentic AI tool should we buy?"
-That question skips straight to the answer before diagnosing the actual constraint.
+That skips straight to an answer before anyone's diagnosed the actual constraint.

-The constraint, in almost every small and mid-sized business I've seen, is that the workflows themselves are undocumented and disconnected.
-Your CRM doesn't talk to your project management tool.
-Your accounting software doesn't surface margin data into your operations dashboard.
-Your support inbox triggers a human response, not a system response.
+And in almost every small business I've seen, the constraint is the same: the workflows are undocumented and disconnected.
+The CRM doesn't talk to the project tool.
+The accounting software doesn't surface margin data into operations.
+The support inbox triggers a human, not a system.
 Agentic AI can automate across those boundaries, but only if the boundaries are visible.
 You can't automate what you haven't mapped.

-AI rewards commitment, not impatience.
-That's a framing I keep returning to, and it applies here.
-The organizations seeing the highest ROI from agentic systems are not the ones that moved fastest to deploy.
-They're the ones that did the unglamorous work first: documenting their highest-volume manual processes, identifying where data moves by human hand between systems, and establishing which handoffs are costing the most in labor hours per week.
+There's a line I keep coming back to: AI rewards commitment, not impatience.
+It fits here perfectly.
+The organizations getting the highest return from agentic systems aren't the ones that deployed fastest.
+They're the ones that did the unglamorous work first: writing down their highest-volume manual processes, spotting where data moves by human hand between systems, and figuring out which handoffs cost the most hours each week.

 How to think about agentic AI before you buy anything

 Step 1: Find the highest-volume manual handoff in your business.
-This is the moment in a workflow where a human picks up information from one system and carries it to another, not because they're adding judgment, but because the systems aren't connected.
-Proposal data re-entered from a CRM into a document template.
+This is the moment a person picks up information from one system and carries it to another, not because they're adding judgment, but because the systems aren't connected.
+Proposal data re-typed from the CRM into a template.
 Support ticket details copied into a project record.
-Invoice line items transferred manually from a project tracker to accounting software.
-These are the handoffs where agentic AI delivers the fastest, most measurable return, because the work is well-defined, repetitive, and currently consuming hours your team could spend on something harder to automate.
+Invoice line items moved by hand from a project tracker into accounting.
+These handoffs are where agentic AI pays back fastest, because the work is well-defined, repetitive, and quietly eating hours your team could spend on harder things.

-Step 2: Estimate the labor cost of that handoff.
-Take the weekly hours your team spends on the task, multiply by the fully-loaded hourly cost of the people doing it, and multiply by 50 working weeks.
-A task consuming 8 hours per week at a $60 fully-loaded hourly rate represents $24,000 in annual operational overhead hidden in a single workflow.
+Step 2: Put a dollar figure on that handoff.
+Take the weekly hours your team spends on it, multiply by the fully loaded hourly cost of the people doing it, then multiply by 50 working weeks.
+A task that eats 8 hours a week at a $60 fully loaded rate is $24,000 of annual overhead hidden in one workflow.
 Most businesses have three to five workflows in that range.
-The math tends to be clarifying in a way that vendor demos are not.
+I find that math clarifying in a way no vendor demo ever is.

-What does agentic AI for business look like in practice?
+What does agentic AI look like in real life?

-The use cases that consistently deliver measurable value in small and mid-sized businesses follow a pattern: they involve high-volume, well-defined workflows that currently require human coordination between systems.
-A few concrete examples:
+The use cases that consistently deliver in small businesses all share a pattern: high-volume, well-defined work that currently needs a human to shuttle information between systems.
+A few concrete ones:

-• Proposal generation: An agent pulls relevant client data from the CRM, pricing from a rate card, and scope language from a template library, assembling a first draft that a human reviews and sends.
-A task that consumed 90 minutes per proposal runs in under five minutes.
+• Proposal generation: an agent pulls client data from the CRM, pricing from a rate card, and scope language from a template library, then assembles a first draft a human reviews and sends.
+A task that ate 90 minutes per proposal runs in under five.

-• Support ticket triage: An agent receives incoming requests, classifies them by type and urgency, searches internal documentation for relevant answers, drafts a response, and routes the ticket to the appropriate team member with context attached.
-The human reviews and approves rather than starting from zero.
+• Support ticket triage: an agent takes incoming requests, sorts them by type and urgency, searches your docs for relevant answers, drafts a reply, and routes the ticket to the right person with context attached.
+The human reviews and approves instead of starting from scratch.

-• Cross-system status updates: An agent monitors project milestones in the project management tool and automatically updates the CRM record, sends a client-facing status note, and flags any budget variance for the account manager.
-A task that previously required a weekly manual sync becomes continuous and automatic.
+• Cross-system status updates: an agent watches project milestones, updates the CRM, sends a client status note, and flags any budget variance for the account manager.
+What used to be a weekly manual sync becomes continuous and automatic.

-The organizational question that matters more than the technology question
+The question that matters more than the technology

-The part of the agentic AI conversation that rarely makes it into vendor materials is the organizational side.
-The European Data Protection Supervisor describes agentic AI as systems acting autonomously with limited human intervention, and that description raises a question that every business leader should answer before deployment: where does human oversight live, and who is accountable when the system acts incorrectly?
+Here's the part that rarely makes it into vendor materials: the organizational side.
+The European Data Protection Supervisor describes agentic AI as systems acting autonomously with limited human intervention, and that raises a question you should answer before you deploy anything: where does human oversight live, and who's accountable when the system gets it wrong?

-This isn't a reason to slow down.
+That's not a reason to slow down.
 It's a reason to be deliberate.
-The businesses that deploy agentic AI well build clear escalation paths into the workflow design: the agent handles defined cases autonomously, escalates edge cases to a human, and logs its actions in a way the team can audit.
-Thomson Reuters emphasizes this in their own deployment philosophy: domain-specific agents refined by subject-matter experts, with human expertise firmly in the loop at the level of oversight and exception handling, not at the level of every routine action.
+The businesses that deploy agentic AI well build clear escalation paths right into the design: the agent handles defined cases on its own, kicks edge cases up to a human, and logs its actions so the team can audit them.
+Thomson Reuters makes the same point about their own approach: domain-specific agents shaped by subject-matter experts, with human judgment firmly in the loop at the level of oversight and exceptions, not every routine action.

-For your business, the governance question is practical, not philosophical: which decisions should the agent make autonomously, which should it flag for human review, and how will you know if it's making errors?
-Getting crisp on those three questions before you build is the difference between a system your team trusts and one they quietly route around.
-Building an AI-ready organization means designing that accountability structure before the tools go live, not after.
+For you, the governance question is practical, not philosophical: which decisions should the agent make on its own, which should it flag for review, and how will you know if it's making mistakes?
+Getting crisp on those three before you build is the difference between a system your team trusts and one they quietly work around.
+Building an AI-ready organization means designing that accountability before the tools go live, not after.

 Where to go from here

-The shift to agentic AI is real, the adoption curve is steep, and the gap between organizations that redesign their workflows and those that layer tools onto broken processes is already starting to show in margin and capacity.
+The shift to agentic AI is real, the adoption curve is steep, and the gap between businesses that redesign their workflows and those that bolt tools onto broken processes is already showing up in margin and capacity.
 You don't need to move fast.
 You need to move clearly.

-If you'd like a structured look at where your business stands, our complimentary AI Readiness Assessment maps your current workflows, identifies the highest-value automation opportunities, and translates the gap into a dollar figure your P&L will recognize.
+If you'd like a structured look at where you stand, our complimentary AI Readiness Assessment maps your current workflows, finds the highest-value automation opportunities, and turns the gap into a dollar figure your P&L will recognize.
 No tools to buy, no platform to evaluate.
 Just a clear picture of where the leverage is.

 Take the Complimentary AI Readiness Assessment